 Participants may report a decrease in income and other changes which would reduce the amount of tenant rent, such as an increase in allowances or deductions.
-SHA must calculate the change in tenant rent if a decrease in income is reported.
+SHA must calculate the change in tenant rent if a decrease in income is reported or increases in allowances or deductions.